Multi-Node Inference

 Gang scheduling is a feature that allows pods to be scheduled together.
 This is useful when you have a set of pods that need to be scheduled together.
 For example, you may have a set of pods that need to be scheduled together because they are pods of the same model.

-In kthena, we use Volcano gang scheduling to ensure that required pods are scheduled concurrently.
+In Kthena, we use Volcano gang scheduling to ensure that required pods are scheduled concurrently.
+If you haven't installed Volcano yet, follow the installation guide.

-We will create podGroups based on modelServing.
-Among these, the important one is MinRoleReplicas.
-Defines the minimum number of replicas required for each role in gang scheduling.
+Kthena creates PodGroups based on the ModelServing.
+Among these, the important field is MinRoleReplicas, which defines the minimum number of replicas required for each role in gang scheduling.
 This map allows users to specify different minimum replica requirements for different roles.

 - Key: role name